Miru Agent

 Rendering Configs

-Say we’re deploying the Motion Control config to Robot A. The robot already has the Miru agent installed and running.
+Say we’re deploying the Motion Control config type to Robot A. The robot already has the Miru agent installed and running.

 The config schema file contains the following:

-$miru_config_slug: "motion-control"
+$miru_config_type_slug: "motion-control"

 properties: